StevenR152/steven-rutherford.com/blog/2020-04-15-platform-tooling.md

 He know the machine is ready to run the application, but how to get the application from Github code onto the machine.
 He finds that CircleCI looks a great simple task runner - a Continuous Integration tool.
 As he clicks through the setup guide, CircleCI provides him the configuration he needs - and he thinks this is fantastic!

-Looking confusingly at it he can see the jobs section defines a job called "deploy" this goes through steps of checking out code, and bundles that code up.
-From here he'll just need to workout the steps required to deploy the code to his machine in the cloud - which will be custom depending on the companies security mechanisms so he'll have to liase with Gary.
+_Note: the detail in the configuration doesn't matter, you can see the second half has the jobs section defining a job called "deploy" this goes through steps of checking out code, and bundles that code up.

+From here he'll still need to workout the steps required to deploy the code to his machine in the cloud - which will be custom depending on the companies security mechanisms so he'll have to liase with Gary.
 ```CircleCI
 version: 2.1
 orbs: